-It is important to acknowledge that working with community may require listening first and understanding the experiences and historical and present-day impacts of discrimination and racism.
-Government entities may want to lean into or adopt restorative justice practices and strategies as a starting place to build trust with the community before moving into conversations around community ideas and ways to improve government services and programs.
 Restorative practices represent a transformative approach to addressing harm, navigating healing, and strengthening relational trust across institutions, communities, and public systems.
 When used consistently, restorative practices help government entities respond with care and support, particularly for historically underserved or marginalized communities (Darling-Hammond et al., 2022; Youth Law Center, 2023).
-For strategies on how to integrate restorative practices, look at the Restorative Practices Toolkit by Global Urban Strategies in toolbox (toolbox 1.2).
+For more information on how to integrate restorative practices, take a look at the restorative practices toolkit by Global Urban Strategies in toolbox 1.2.